maplemavin/docs/api_v1.md

 These endpoints revolve around the ability to upload and stream audio through StageBloc.
 Audio consists of both individual tracks and those tracks being organized into various playlists.

 ## /audio
+`[GET] /account/{accountId}/audio`
+This endpoint can used to list all the audio for a certain account.

 `[POST] /account/{accountId}/audio`
 This endpoint can be used to create a single audio track for an account.
 It currently only allows actual uploads as opposed to also allowing SoundCloud or other third party source URLs.

+### GET Parameters

+playlist_id

+	an audio playlist ID to limit the audio results to

+	accepted values are an ID of any playlist that belongs to the same account

+	defaults to none

+limit

+    the number of items to limit the response to

+    accepted values are any positive number

+    defaults to 50

+offset

+    how much to offset the returned items by

+    accepted values are any number greater than or equal to zero

+    defaults to 0

+order_by

+    how to order the returned items

+    accepted values are `created`, `modified`, and `recordedDate`

+    defaults to `created`

+direction

+    what direction to order the returned items

+    accepted values are `ASC` and `DESC`

+    defaults to `DESC`

 ### POST Parameters